btessa99/microsoft_presidio/anonymizer/README.md

     Command: 3

-Anonymizer results saved into `anonymizer-results/pira_results/` folderl
+Anonymizer results saved into `anonymizer-results/pira_results/` folder

 ### An example of deanonymization